Ruprabhu25/p2/REPORT.md

 for a thread's context and for managing its lifecycle, such as creating new threads, switching to another thread, blocking a thread, and deleting a thread.

-We first work on creating uthread_run() as that is where the execution starts in the test cases.
+We first worked on creating uthread_run() as that is where the execution starts in the test cases.
 The uthread_run function initializes the thread library by creating a queue, creating the idle_thread, and setting it as the current_thread.
 It then creates a new thread with the given function and argument.
-The function then loops until the queue is empty.
+The function then loops until the queue is empty. uthread_create simply initialized the thread and its contents which we used the private api for. uthread_yield contained most of the functionality of the uthread library.
+Initially, it would simply switch from the previous thread to the new thread by first initializing the previous and next thread pointers using uthread_current() and queue_dequeue() respectively, but later on we realized that we need to account first for the idle thread.
+If the idle thread was queued up, we would go to the next available thread in the queue.
+Later on, this function was amended to check if threads were in the done state or in the blocked state so they wouldn't become the current thread / context switched.
+They instead would be passed over until deleted or unblocked.
+uthread_exit() was logically the next step in the implementation, since when a thread exits, it had to yield.
+The done state was set so that when the yield was executed, it would not be requeud for execution). uthread_block and uthread_unblock were implemented after the semaphore implementation was coming to a finish, as we had ascertain how the sem_down() and sem_up functions would call the uthread library functions.
+After that, we concluded that these functions would only have to change the state of the current thread or the thread passed in.
+Only in uthread_block() would the thread have to yield since it could no longer execute.

 ## Semaphore
 The semaphore implementation was straightforward: the semaphore that was implemented only contains a queue of blocked threads that have requested its "resource" and the internal count of how many "resources" it has. sem_create() and sem_destroy() only instantiate and free the memory allocated to the semaphore, but sem_up() and sem_down() required the uthread functions as well.
 By theory, a thread gets blocked when there are no more free resources in the semaphore, so when